Skip to main content

 Typology of a negotiation

 The typology of a negotiation is one of the tools used to structure a humanitarian negotiation.
-For more information, read the CCHN Field Manual on Frontline Humanitarian Negotiation.
+For more information, read how to determine the negotiation type and use it to your advantage.

 2. Expect your counterpart to be on the front foot